elugens/hello-javascript/docs/additional-questions/regular-expressions/anchors.md

 ---

-### What approach should we use to test for full match in RegExp?
+### What approach should we use to test for a full match in RegExp?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Both anchors, caret, and dollar sign, together ^...$ are often used to test whether a string fully matches the pattern.
-For instance, to check if the user input is in the right format.
+  <div><strong>Interview Response:</strong> Both anchors, caret, and dollar sign, together ^...$ often get used in testing whether a string fully matches the pattern.
+For instance, check if the user input is in the proper format.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />